e-tho/iwmenu/README.md

 ## Prerequisites

-[iwd](https://iwd.wiki.kernel.org/) must be installed, along with one of the supported dmenu backends.
+[iwd](https://iwd.wiki.kernel.org/) must be installed, along with one of the supported launchers.

 > To ensure proper icon display, you can either install [nerdfonts](https://www.nerdfonts.com/) for font-based icons (usage is optional) or use the `--icon xdg` flag for image-based icons from your XDG theme.